 By making life easier, and saving on Building Control fees, the NFRC CPS benefits clients, contractors and specifiers alike.

-Joining NFRC CPS increases a contractor’s likelihood of winning work covered.
-It also gives their clients confidence that they can perform the work to the standards required.
+Joining NFRC CPS increases a contractor’s likelihood of winning work by providing their clients with confidence that they have the skills and competency to perform the work to the standards required.

-At the same time, the scheme reduces the red tape associated with Document L1B.
+At the same time, the scheme reduces the red tape associated with Building Regulations, including Part L1b.
 There is a simple online process for registering projects that come under its rules, while the NFRC CPS team deals with much of the paperwork involved.

 Contractors also benefit from free technical advice from our experts, notification on changes to building regulations or technical standards, as well as having access to discounted technical guidance bulletins and a dedicated support team to assist with any administrative queries.